cjohansen/pharmacist/README.md

 me to flesh out the API design, reviewing early sketches, reading and providing input on documentation, and generally contributing his amazing mind to the development of this library.

+## Integration with Datascript

+Pharmacist pairs very well with Datascript.